 - Let the fish warm up for 15-20 minutes prior to starting the recipe if you can, and pat it dry before adding the salt & pepper.
 This helps it not stick to the pan.

 - Ensure the pan gets nice and hot before you add the salmon.
-Don't crowd the pan.
-It's better to cook the fish in two batches than stuff all the pieces in at once.
+If your skillet is small, work in two batches to not crowd the fish.

 - Resist the urge to move the salmon around the pan.
 It needs to cook undisturbed to get a nice sear.
 When you go to flip the salmon, if it's sticking, give it a little more time to release naturally.